Depression vs Recession: Are You Prepared?

 What Causes a Depression?

-What you need to look for when it comes to an economic depression it’s how severe things are drifting downward.
+What you need to look for when it comes to an economic depression is how severe things are drifting downward.
 How severe is the economic shock?
 How severe is the debt?
-If you are seeing a rapid decline in everything and it is more severe than in 2007, we may be heading for a depression and not a recession.
+If you are seeing a rapid decline in everything and it is approaching the circumstances found in 2007, we may be heading for a depression and not a recession.

 Depression Vs Recession: What’s the Difference?

 Depressions and recessions are caused by similar situations.
-However, the overall impact of a depression is far greater than a recession.
-With a depression, you will have greater job losses, even higher unemployment, steeper declines in GDP.
-Additionally, a depression will last longer than a recession.
+However, the overall impact of a depression is far greater than during a recession.
+With a depression, you will have greater job losses and higher unemployment, steeper declines in GDP.
+Additionally, a depression will typically last longer than a recession.
 This means the depression could be years not months!

 Expert economists don’t really have a set definition or fixed measurement that shows the exact difference between the two.
 However, all the impacts of depression are thought to be deeper and last longer.